waggle-sensor/sage-nrp-image-search/Readme.md

 # Sage Image Search on NRP

 This repo contains the code for running image search on the NRP using their resources.
+Builds off of https://github.com/waggle-sensor/sage-vectordb-example/tree/main/HybridSearch_example